This is our 22nd summer!

 Staff of all ages are trained to look out for new campers and help each person make friends.
 By the end of the first day, children tell us they are surprised to see how familar the faces have become.
 They have made new friends and they feel nested.

 We create a relaxed atmosphere where children are attended to, and can express what they need.
 The staff works hard to get to know each person and think about them.
 Every day the "Roots Group" continues to meet during snack, and this provides a home base.
-These practices have worked for nineteen years to insure that you don't need to come to camp with a friend you already know.
+These welcoming practices have been effective for over two decades to insure that you don't need to come to camp with a friend you already know.

 Contact Marsha Lieberman, Administrator